wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 samplechart_0_1_2_tgz
 ```

 ## Start Using DCI to run TNF Test Suite, chart-verifier and preflight to scan Operator or Container images
-- **Use DCI to run Preflight**
+### Use DCI to Test Preflight
   - **Settings Contents for Preflight**
 ```yaml
 ---